0MrCrazy0/fallout76-itemfindermap/README.md

 **Live version:** [https://0mrcrazy0.github.io/fallout76-itemfindermap/](https://0mrcrazy0.github.io/fallout76-itemfindermap/)

+**This is a free, fan-made tool for the Fallout 76 community.
+Not affiliated with Bethesda Softworks.**

 A free, no-login browser tool for Fallout 76 players to mark and track items, locations, and discoveries across Appalachia.

 ## Features